destinio/destinio/README.md

 > Strive not to be a success, but rather to be of value. -- Albert Einstein

-> It is what it is, trust me, you get what you give - Drake

-> The awareness that you are here, right now, is the ultimate fact. -- Shunryu Suzuki

-> Fear is the only darkness. -- Master Po

 Husband.
 Father.
 Web Software Person.
 Talent Manager.
 [Fulcrum Agent](https://starwars.fandom.com/wiki/Fulcrum)

 When not coding: